-Research undertaken under a Collaborative Doctoral Partnership between Historic England and the University of Reading is moving beyond the field of 3D data capture for digital preservation.
-It considers how critical information for the conservation repair and maintenance of historic buildings can be visualized in 3D BIM models and how BIM processes can be used for the management of structured datasets that inform programmes of conservation repair.
-A pilot study has been conducted using the work of the UK Antarctic Heritage Trust and historic British research Base ‘E’ on Stonington Island, Antarctica to consider this potential.
+Research undertaken under a collaborative doctoral partnership between Historic England and the University of Reading is moving beyond the field of 3D data capture for digital preservation.
+It considers how critical information for the conservation, repair and maintenance of historic buildings can be visualized in 3D BIM models and how BIM processes can be used for the management of structured datasets that inform conservation and repair programmes.
+A pilot study has been conducted using the work of the UK Antarctic Heritage Trust and historic British research base ‘E’ on Stonington Island, Antarctica, to consider this potential.

 BIM Application in the Heritage Sector

 BIM application in the heritage sector to date has had a heavy focus on digital documentation of heritage assets fuelled by technological developments in 3D data capture such as photogrammetry and laser scanning.
 There are numerous exemplars of heritage assets being documented in this way and the range of benefits in visualization, structural and condition monitoring, education and research for conservation practice are becoming well understood.
 Research has considered the practical issues of data capture, subsequent 3D parametric modelling from point cloud data, automated data processing, pattern recognition, and the creation of object libraries.